Richie78321/tech-interview-prep-guide/README.md

 # Yearly Technical Interview Prep Guide
+*This is a personal and opinionated guide, but feel free to use it if it's helpful to you.*

 Damn, is it already that time of year again?
 It felt like just yesterday that you had secured your career plans and were smooth sailing.
 This guide serves as a reminder for how you've prepared for technical interviews in the past in order to hopefully save you time in the future.